Choosing the right art tools and materials is like having a superpower in your artistic journey.

 As I said, I mostly use watercolor or mixed media paper because I use a lot of paint and other art supplies that just don’t go well on thin, plain paper.

-These two are different but can also be used for same purposes.
+These two are different but can also be used for the same purposes.

-If you don’t have these but want similar results, you can use a small piece of thick cardboard, an old credit or library card.
+If you don’t have these but want similar results, you can use a small piece of thick cardboard or an old credit or library card.

 Use anything that has enough space for you to put all the colors you’ll use in one project.
 Also, count in the space for mixing colors.

-So, my palettes are now very messy, colorful and I rarely clean them.
+So, my palettes are now very messy, and colorful and I rarely clean them.

-This tape is not meant to stick forever when you glue it down.
+This tape isn’t meant to stick forever when you glue it down.
 And that’s why it’s perfect.